 The range of available homes can be limited.
-So it’s not always possible to guarantee that the size or type of home will be the same as your current one.
+So, it is not always possible to guarantee that the size or type of home will be the same as your current one.
 And it might be in a different area.
 However, we always try to ensure the home you move to meets your needs.

 How many properties will I be offered?

-Because of the limited availability of homes, you’ll usually only be offered one property.
+Because of the limited availability of homes, you will usually only be offered one property.

 Will my temporary home be furnished?

-No. If you’ve lost possessions in a fire, flood, or similar event, you’ll need to make a contents insurance claim.
-We may be able to refer you to local support agencies or charities where necessary, and can also offer help and guidance through our Clarion Futures Guideline team.
+No. If you have lost possessions in a fire, flood, or similar event, you will need to make a contents insurance claim.
+We may be able to refer you to local support agencies or charities where necessary and can also offer help and guidance through our Clarion Futures Guideline team.

 Will I have to sign a new tenancy agreement?

-If you move to another Clarion home, you’ll be asked to sign a decant tenancy giving you legal permission to occupy the property.
-For all other purposes, you’ll be continue to be the tenant of your current home for the period of the move.
+If you move to another Clarion home, you will be asked to sign a decant tenancy giving you legal permission to occupy the property.
+For all other purposes, you will continue to be the tenant of your current home for the period of the move.

 Will Clarion help with moving costs?

 Yes, we can help with the cost of moving.
 This can cover things such as removals, carpets and connecting household appliances or broadband.